kristoff-it/zig-okredis/REPLIES.md

 too magical.

-## The First And Second Rule Of Parsing Replies
+## The first and second rule of decoding replies
-Let's start with the two most important principles of parsing Redis replies.
+Let's start with the two most important principles of decoding Redis replies.

 Redis commands can be considered dynamically typed and, while in practice it's easy to know what to expect from a command (by reading the documentation), it's